 Somalis in Alberta

 Edmonton was the first destination for Somali refugees in Canada after Toronto and Ottawa.
-According to the Canada 2021 census, there are 16,310 Somali people in Alberta, with 8,160 of them being men and 8,150 being women.
+According to the 2021 Canadian census, there are 16,310 Somali people in Alberta, with 8,160 being men and 8,150 being women.
 The majority of the Somali community in Alberta is concentrated in Edmonton, with 11,615 people living there.

 Somali Population in Alberta (2021 Census)

-Aside from Edmonton and Calgary, the census also shows that Brooks, Alberta, has a significant Somali population, with nearly 1,000 community members.
+Aside from Edmonton and Calgary, the census also indicates that Brooks, Alberta, has a substantial Somali population, comprising nearly 1,000 community members.

 Alberta’s Somali community has established several businesses and organizations, particularly in Edmonton.
 The Somali Canadian Education & Rural Development Organisation (SCERDO) and the Somali Canadian Cultural Society of Edmonton are just two examples of such organizations.
-They provide various services to the Somali community, such as language classes, cultural events, and employment support, helping Somali immigrants integrate into Canadian society.
+They offer a range of services to the Somali community, including language classes, cultural events, and employment support, which helps Somali immigrants integrate into Canadian society.

 Meanwhile, Calgary also has a thriving Somali community, with a great organization called the Somali Canadian Society of Calgary.
-This organization serves the Somali community in Calgary by providing various services and programs, including language classes, mentorship programs, and community events.
+This organization serves the Somali community in Calgary by offering a range of services and programs, including language classes, mentorship programs, and community events.
 These organizations play a vital role in supporting the integration and success of the Alberta Somali community, helping foster a sense of community and belonging among its members.

 It is important to note that the data presented in this article regarding the growing Somali community in Canada is derived from the 2021 census and can be located in the Ethnic or Cultural Origin section of each city or province.
 The figures presented in this article were obtained by taking screenshots of the census data.